Zephyr Integration Guide

 reboot :trigger a reboot and record it using memfault

-heartbeat :trigger an immediate capture of all heartbeat metrics
+Heartbeat :trigger an immediate capture of all Heartbeat metrics

 log_capture :trigger capture of current log buffer contents